annyh/annyh.github.io/_posts/2020-05-17-quotes-app.md

 Midway through Saturday I thought about and added a **link to the authors' Wikipedia page**, since the URL structure is predictable for most English authors.
 This makes the authors' backgrounds easy to access.
 Additionally I noticed how taxing it is for the user to come up with a new search for quotes.
 So I added the search by **random tag** feature.
 The **random tag** is one of [100 possible values](https://www.cmu.edu/career/documents/my-career-path-activities/values-exercise.pdf).
 Randomization lowers the barriers to discover more interesting quotes.

 ### 5. Track to dos to work briskly
-I jot down development tasks in the [readme.md](https://github.com/annyh/quote-app-react-native/blob/master/readme.md) so I can pick up where I left off.
+I jot down development tasks in the [readme.md](https://github.com/annyh/quote-app-react-native/blob/master/readme.md#todo) so I can pick up where I left off.
 Also typing out the tasks clarifies the steps for progress.

-### And that's a wrap!
+### That's a wrap!
-It was a very productive weekend, with enough time leftover to take [a video](http://www.youtube.com/watch?v=8e7yGb7OFbI) and write up this blog post.
+It was a productive weekend, with enough time leftover to take [a video](http://www.youtube.com/watch?v=8e7yGb7OFbI) and write up this blog post.
 The [source code is here](https://github.com/annyh/quote-app-react-native).
-It still has [some to dos](https://github.com/annyh/quote-app-react-native/blob/master/readme.md), so I can pick it up during the week, or another weekend :)
+It still has [some to dos](https://github.com/annyh/quote-app-react-native/blob/master/readme.md#todo), so I can pick it up during the week, or another weekend :)